Insurance Under the Influence: Low-Tech

 A Winner.
 Lemonade.
 But not for the reason it claims it is.
 Last month the company announced – via a post titled “Two Years of Lemonade: A Super Transparency Chronicle” – that it enjoys an Automation Index of 2,500 thanks to its “under 100 team members and over 250,000 customers”; in other words, 2,500 customers per human.
 In comparison, Lemonade went on to show that GEICO enjoys only 400 policies per employee (in case you wanted to do the math – GEICO is currently celebrating 16.5m policyholders and employs over 40,000 associates).

 Now, consider the fact that the US average of homeowners and renters insurance premium (for 2015) was $1,173 and $188 respectively, and that the US average of auto insurance premium (for 2015) was $889 – and it remains to be seen how well automation can perform when you move beyond $5/month renters insurance.
-Anyhow – it is scale that makes innovation matter.
+Anyhow – it is Scale that makes innovation matter.

 Lemonade v.
 Travelers.
-In two years – Lemonade has introduced (1) Zero Everything – a zero deductible, zero rate hike add-on – available in select states, (2) Live Policy – the ability for customers to make changes to their policy in real time, and (3) Policy 2.0 – a product initiative meant to simplify policy language.
+In two years – Lemonade has introduced (1) Zero Everything – a zero deductible, zero rate hike add-on – available in select states, (2) Live Policy – the ability for customers to make changes to their policy in real-time, and (3) Policy 2.0 – a product initiative meant to simplify policy language.
 It also announced a partnership with WeWork.
 In comparison – in two years, Travelers has (1) acquired Simply Business and a majority stake in Zensurance, and (2) launched Traverse, a millennial-friendly subscription-based insurance product that has yet to take off.
-It also launched a store an Amazon to sell smart home kits and home insurance coverage.
+It also launched a store on Amazon to sell smart home kits and home insurance coverage.
 But anyone can do that.

 Btw, did you know that Lemonade doesn’t care to ask for one’s gender?

 A Winner.
 Amazon Spain.
 Now here’s a true partnership.
-Spanish-insurer MAPFRE is now on Amazon – offering car, health, pet and bike insurance, and Amazon may soon be available via select MAPFRE’s stores having its pickup lockers installed in them.
+Spanish-insurer MAPFRE is now on Amazon – offering car, health, pet, and bike insurance, and Amazon may soon be available via select MAPFRE’s stores having its pickup lockers installed in them.
 In other words, if this pans out then Amazon will be driving customers to MAPFRE.
 And yes, Amazon is not big in Spain but it’s growing; adding over a thousand employees to its workforce in 2016 compared to the previous year.

 Then.
 Now.
 Next.